tayo-k/bmd/content/intro.md

 ## What We Define as “Engineering Culture”

-"Culture", in the context of software engineering is a question of _how_, not _what_, one does in the process of engineering software.
+"Culture", in the context of software engineering is a question of _how_, not _what_, one builds software.

 This way, we can define Engineering Culture as the implementation of a set of standards, processes and practices that define _how_ we deliver software products; from concept to production deployment.